Sneha-Lilachand-Tamkhane/Sneha-AmazonClone/README.md

 # Sneha-AmazonClone
-Amozon Home Page Using HTML and CSS
+Amazon Home Page Using HTML and CSS